Apollo's Q1 profit falls 20% as virus weighs on asset sales

 Apollo said its private equity portfolio depreciated by 21.6% in the first quarter, while its real estate, principal finance and infrastructure funds fell 6.5% in aggregate.

-The company's credit funds - encompassing corporate credit, structured credit and direct origination - declined 9% during the quarter.
+The New York-based firm's credit funds - encompassing corporate credit, structured credit and direct origination - declined 9% during the quarter.

 Apollo's peers Blackstone Group Inc BX.N and Carlyle Group Inc CG.O also reported declines in the value of their funds in the first quarter.